nextflow-io/nextflow/docs/process.rst

-move    Output files are moved from the scratch directory to the work directory. rsync   Output files are copied from the scratch directory to the work directory by using the ``rsync`` utility. rclone  Output files are copied from the scratch directory to the work directory by using the `rclone <https://rclone.org>`_ utility (note: it must be available in your cluster computing nodes, requires version ``23.01.0-edge`` or later).
+move    Output files are moved from the scratch directory to the work directory. rsync   Output files are copied from the scratch directory to the work directory by using the ``rsync`` utility. rclone  Output files are copied from the scratch directory to the work directory by using the `rclone <https://rclone.org>`_ utility (note: it must be available in your cluster computing nodes, requires version ``23.01.0-edge`` or later). fcp     Output files are copied from the scratch directory to the work directory by using the `fcp <https://github.com/Svetlitski/fcp>`_ utility (note: it must be available in your cluster computing nodes, requires version ``23.02.0-edge`` or later).
 ======= ==================

 See also: `scratch`_.